Question:

 To change a distributed period:

 Note: if the Remainder for the row is negative (meaning the amount has been over distributed), the Remainder will appear with a red background.
-When the PD workbook is approved (through the corresponding Period Distribution document), a Budget revision will be automatically created and approved (see KBA-01300) to reconcile your Period Distribution with your Budget.
+When the PCF workbook is approved (through the corresponding Project Cash Flow document), a Budget revision will be automatically created and approved (see KBA-01300) to reconcile your distribution with your budget.

 To return amounts to the Remainder column: